Mental Health After Release

 Why Reentry Impacts Mental Health

-Mental health challenges after release don't come from one place.
-They usually come from layers of pressure happening at the same time:
+These challenges usually come from layers of pressure happening at the same time.

 Loss of routine and structure after incarceration